metrico/qryn-docs/docs/guide/logql.md

 Just like Prometheus, LogQL supports aggregating data over a selected ranges to transform it into an instance vectors.

-The currently supported functions are:
+The currently supported `range vector` functions are:

-* `count_over_time` : Shows the total count of log lines for time range
+* `rate` : Calculates the number of entries per second
-* `rate` : Similar as count_over_time but converted to number of entries per second
+* `count_over_time` : Counts the entries for each log stream within the given range.
-* `bytes_over_time` : Number of bytes in each log stream in the range
+* `bytes_over_time` : Counts the number of bytes in each log stream in the range
 * `bytes_rate` : Similar to bytes_over_time but converted to number of bytes per second

 The folllowing example counts all the log lines within the last five minutes for the Clickhouse job.